tailor-cms/xt/docs/environment-variables.md

-# Enviroment variables
+# Environment variables

 You can use `.env` configuration file to configure `Content Element Kit` runtime and pass configuration to the content element backend.

 \
-There are two types of enviroment variables:
+There are two types of environment variables:

 - `Content Element Kit` variables, used to configure service ports, end-user URLs and runtimes.